AJRN-8bit/Security-and-Authentication-in-MongoDB-on-Windows/SSLConfiguration.md

 ![alt text](EvidencePhotos/SSL&TSL_Evidence/StopStartMongoDB.png)

 By exhausting research, it can be said that this error is generated because of the Windows system.
 It is possible that there is a way to make this work, but personally, i couldn't find it.
+The TLS protocol was used too, but it had the same outcome, MongoDB service wouldn't start.

 Because of this error, the ssl protocol was then disabled/removed from the mongod.cfg file and the MongoDB service was restarted.
 ***